What is Conversations of unCommon Grace?

 Conversations of unCommon Grace” attempts to re-introduce our faith tradition into the conversations that are taking place in our society, in our communities, through a time of conversation, invitation and hospitality.
 We hold multiple events each year on topics of interest to our society and on issues which are at the forefront of discussion and debate in our society and community.
 These would not necessarily be issues around religion, but would all be issues where a Reformed, Protestant, Mainline contribution could be made and would be meaningful.

-Since 2013 we have held three series of conversations: human trafficking both locally and globally; physician assisted death and most recently, eco-theology.
+Since 2013 we have held three series of conversations: human trafficking, both locally and globally; physician-assisted death; and eco-theology.

 This year’s conversation of unCommon Grace focuses on refugees and immigrants as we examine the question: who is our neighbour?
 We hosted the initial conversation on June 14, and are planning a follow-up conversation in the fall.
 Stay tuned to our website, Facebook, or Twitter pages to hear more details as they’re released.

 Curious what you can expect at an unCommon Grace event?
 Click the links below to listen to the audio recordings from the 2016 eco-theology conversation.